Raboo/something_fail/pages/01.blog/parted-multi-partition-alignment/item.md

 So now I the variables `byte` and `sector` with the optimal alignment size in bytes and sectors.
 With those two variables we can create the partitions we want using basic math.

-Lets create a small grub partition.
+Let's create a small grub partition.
 I decided to size it as a minimal alignment size (this is not necessary, I'll show on the next partition how to size it to your choice).

 ```
 end=$((${sector}+${sector}))